The Production and Function of Key Anti-Anxiety Neurotransmitters

 Serotonin

 Surprisingly, your gut makes 80-90% of your body’s level of this chemical.
-It is known as the “happy” neurotransmitter because it elevates your mood and improves your happiness and sense of well-being.
+It is the “happy” neurotransmitter because it elevates your mood and improves your happiness and sense of well-being.
 It also helps you feel calmer.

-Low protein diets or deficiencies of active B6, iron and magnesium may lead to serotonin deficiencies resulting in anxiety or depression (1,2).
+Low protein diets or deficiencies of active B6, iron and magnesium may lead to serotonin deficiencies, resulting in anxiety or depression (1,2).

 How would you know if you were deficient in minerals?
 You may lack some minerals and not even notice it.
 There are some signs and symptoms of deficiency that you can be aware of: